-In 2014-2018, about 1 in 7 deaths among Indigenous Australians in the Northern Territory (14%, or 370) were caused by injuries-this was the third leading cause of death (CoD).
+In 2014-2018, about 14% of deaths among Indigenous Australians in South Australia (140) were caused by injuries-this was the third leading cause of death (CoD).

-Cardiovascular disease-no significant change in death rate among Indigenous Australians in the Northern Territory
+Cardiovascular disease-decrease in death rate among Indigenous Australians in South Australia

-In 2014-2018, nearly 1 in 4 deaths among Indigenous Australians in the Northern Territory (23%, or 590) were caused by cardiovascular disease-this was the leading cause of death.
+In 2014-2018, nearly 1 in 4 deaths among Indigenous Australians in South Australia (24%, or 230) were caused by cardiovascular disease-this was the leading cause of death.

-The age-standardised rate of death from cardiovascular disease per 100,000 population did not change significantly between 2006 and 2018 for Indigenous Australians in the Northern Territory, though declining nationally.
+The age-standardised rate of death from cardiovascular disease among Indigenous Australians in South Australia did not change significantly over the period 2006 to 2018.
+There were decreases between 2006 and 2018 in cardiovascular death rates among non-Indigenous Australians in South Australia, and among Indigenous and non-Indigenous Australians nationally.